 These roles and groups are created upon installation.
 The built-in roles are always kept up to date by the database migration when upgrading.
-Custom changes are not lost.
-Please define a new role if you want to define your own set of permissions.
+You can't actually change them, please define a new role if you want to define your own set of permissions.